-My obsession for Customer Experience (CX) started when I received a package in the mail on a random afternoon.
-I was not anticipating the delivery of a large box with a label that said, “To Stacy, From Stacy.”
+My Customer Experience (CX) obsession started when I received a package in the mail on a random afternoon.
+I was not anticipating a box labeled, “To Stacy, From Stacy.”
 Upon opening it, I read a note from the owner of Stacy’s Pita Chips explaining how she sent a variety of FREE bags to hundreds of Stacys throughout the United States who spell their name the same way she does.
 I happened to be a lucky recipient, as my close friend who spells her name as Stacey (with an “e”) did not receive a box.

 To no surprise, this experience left a positive impression on me.
 I continue buying Stacy’s Chips and referring the products to everyone I know.

-Since my Stacy’s Chips incident, I have been fascinated by CX and continue to pay very close attention to how companies deliver unforgettable experiences to win over customer hearts – and wallets.
+Since my Stacy’s Chips incident, I have been fascinated by CX and continue to pay very close attention to how companies deliver unforgettable experiences to win over customer’s hearts – and wallets.

 Other companies delivering wow moments: